singh1114/best/_posts/2020-04-03-decision-tree-algorithms-machine-learning.md

 ## Regression Trees

-As already discussed regression tree based models produce result (leaf node) gives the output as a real value.
+As already discussed, regression tree based models produce result (leaf node) gives the output as a real value.

 For example a model which try to predict the salary of baseball players according to the data like, years of experience and number of hits that the hitter made in the last season.